BostonKevin/BostonKevin.github.io/README.md

 # BostonKevin.github.io

 This repository contains some of Kevin Donovan's writing samples.
-Three are articles from Mutlilingual magazine:
+Three are articles from Multilingual magazine:

      Exchanging Translated HTML Data Painlessly (Almost) (April 2016)